-The base Mazda3 comes with a four-speaker stereo, auxiliary input jack and satellite radio capability.
-Optional features include dual-zone automatic climate control, Bluetooth phone and audio connectivity, a 10-speaker Bose stereo, navigation, USB port, HD Radio and Pandora Internet radio connectivity.
+The base 2013 Mazda3 comes with a four-speaker stereo, auxiliary input jack and satellite radio capability.
+Optional features include dual-zone automatic climate control, Bluetooth phone and audio connectivity, a 10-speaker Bose stereo, navigation, a USB port, HD Radio and Pandora Internet radio connectivity.
 Blind-spot monitoring is also optional, but a rearview camera is not available.

 Test drivers think the buttons on the dash and the steering wheel are logically placed, and that all controls are easy to access.
 Some also appreciate the Mazda3's updated tech features, which include a new touch-screen navigation system.

 - "The 2013 Mazda3 sedan and hatchback feature a similar interior that's easy on the eyes and very ergonomic.
 Buttons and knobs on the dash and steering wheel are laid out well and within easy reach." -- Kelley Blue Book

 - "For 2013, Mazda has revised and simplified many of the controls, to excellent overall effect.
 Kudos to the company for redesigning the available navigation system; ditto the inclusion of a USB port for connecting MP3 players." -- Consumer Guide

 - "In particular, this year's Mazda 3 benefits from some new electronic features, including a new navigation system that has a larger, more traditionally mounted touchscreen display." -- Edmunds